 Humans reduced infant mortality to end the tragic loss of life, and the population explosion was an unfortunate side effect.

 The population explosion was an unfortunate, accidental side effect of saving children’s lives.
 It is an ‘accident’ in the sense that we did not pre-plan the population explosion, it was just a side effect that, without something bring the resulting growth rate to an end, could have ended civilization.

 The explosion ends due to decreased ‘births-per-woman’, another side effect?

-At peak 20th century growth rates of 2.1%, or 42 times that 12,000 year average, the same increase in population as occurred over 12,000 years, would take place in just 200 years.
-This is not sustainable, but now births per woman has startlingly fell to way below what was seen during those 12,000 years, potentially bringing population growth back a similar level to the historic normal.
+At peak 20th century growth rates of 2.1% annually, or 42 times the average of the previous 12,000 years.
+At that rate, the same increase in population as occurred over 12,000 years, would happen in just 200 years.
+Such a rate of increase would quickly completely overrun the planet if continued, but now births per woman has startlingly fell levels similar to those previous 12,000 years, for population growth back to the historic normal.